Your Guide to Prebiotics & Probiotics for Pets

 - – Enterococcus faecium

-These are but a few probiotics that we’ve found to be beneficial to animals.
+These are a few probiotics that we’ve found to be beneficial to pets.

 Pro-Bloom from The Honest Kitchen

 The Honest Kitchen’s special probiotic blend saved my dog’s lives when they were puppies.
 We learned that all three of our foster dogs were allergic to the regular puppy milk replacement formula we were giving them was causing the same symptoms as parvovirus.

 We switched over to Pro Bloom, and the symptoms immediately stopped.

 This all-natural goat’s milk probiotic formula is great for both dogs and cats.
 With over 5 billion active probiotics and digestive enzymes, it can be mixed with The Honest Kitchen’s dehydrated food or served alone as a nutritious liquid snack.
 It’s ideal for dogs who have sensitive stomachs.

 - dried aspergillus oryzae fermentation product